ivukusic/unsplashed/README.md

 #### iOS

-Run command to open iOS simulator and run app:
+Run command to open iOS simulator and start the app:

 ```bash
 npx react-native run-ios